taroooyan/bg-wiki/Parts-and-accessories.md

 ###Nano contents and options: lists and links
-*(initial stub -- incomplete list, needs "A3.
+*(initial stub -- incomplete list, need to add data in "[A3.]
 More small pieces") 27-nov*

 1) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]

 2) Accessory Tools and Options (another place to note source of extra tools and hardware)

-Sources of links: announcements in blog and devices group, and mainly from the kit assembly Nano Manual.
+Item references mainly taken from the kit assembly Nano Manual.
 See photos there in [[Nano Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/NANO-MANUAL]].
+Other sources of links: announcements in blog and devices group and google.
+(There may be some part specifications also in github nano repository.)

 ####A. Nano Kit PARTS